Living History – Sristi Ray, Sector 24, Gurgaon

 [By Mayank Austen Soofi]

 Coronavirus will become yesterday’s news sooner or later.
 That doesn’t change the fact that we are living through a crisis the like of which hasn’t been seen in generations.
 One day, a century later maybe, when the longest-living among us too would begin to die, newspapers would commemorate the event as the passing away of the last of the people who lived through the world-altering Covid-19 pandemic.
 In brief, big-time history is happening now.
-And we are trying to prepare a part of its first draft by putting a set of questions about ‘daily life these times’ to people from diverse backgrounds.
+And The Delhi Walla is trying to prepare a part of its first draft by putting a set of questions about ‘daily life these times’ to people from diverse backgrounds.

 Today, it’s Sristi Ray, a Master’s student in English literature.
 In her early 20s, she is spending the lockdown holed up in an apartment in Gurgaon’s Sector 24 in the Greater Delhi Region, and is consuming her long hours in writing, reading and sketching.
 Like most book lovers, Ms Ray is fond of many writers but is currently focused on André Aciman: her dissserstation is on his two collections of essays.
 That Mr Ray is deeply connected to the world of words is also ascertained from the fact that her left arm is tattooed with the image of a tree inspired from Samuel Beckett’s Waiting for Godot.

-The photos were taken through the phone screen that connected her to this reporter.
+The photos were taken through the phone screen that connected her to me.

 5 outdoorsy things you’ll do after the pandemic is over.